CreativeWolfies/akyanet-research/akyanet.md

 Unfortunately, this is not the only word suffering from misnaming.
 Let us take the case of "anarchism".
 As for the previous word, here is the definition from Wikipedia:
 > Anarchism is a political philosophy and movement that is **sceptical of authority and rejects all involuntary, coercive forms of hierarchy**.
-> Anarchism calls for the ""abolition of the state, which it holds to be undesirable, unnecessary, and harmful**.
+> Anarchism calls for the **abolition of the state, which it holds to be undesirable, unnecessary, and harmful**.
 > It is usually described alongside libertarian Marxism as the libertarian wing (libertarian socialism) of the socialist movement and as having a historical association with anti-capitalism and socialism.

 And the popular definition could be expressed simply by "the abolition of all rules, chaos; Confusion and disorder".
 But this is a confusion with [anomie](https://en.wiktionary.org/wiki/anomie).
 Wiktionary: